HappyCerberus/playground-zc72vb8a/topk.md

  - given an unsorted array of objects of length $`n`$, find the top $`k`$ objects based on a given comparison function
  - given an unsorted array of objects of length $`n`$, find $`k`$-th object based on a given comparion function, that is an object that would appear at the $`k`$-th place in an sorted array

-It is usually mentioned that you can expect $`k << n`$, that is the length of the array is much bigger than the number of elements we are interested in.
+You can expect $`k << n`$, that is the length of the array is much bigger than the number of elements we are interested in.

 In this article, we will go through 3 solutions to these problems:

   - a trivial solution with $`O(n * log(n))`$ complexity
   - a medium complexity solution with $`O(n * log(k))`$ complexity
   - a complex solution that relies on prior knowledge of specific algorithms with $`O(n)`$ complexity

+All solutions are presented using an array of ints to minimize amount of boilerplate.

 ## Trivial solution $`O(n*log(n))`$

 The trivial solution is given to us on a silver plate in the assignment text.

 If the array would be sorted, returning either the $`k`$-th element or the top $`k`$ elements would be trivial.

 So let's just do that.
 Sort the array and simply return the $`k`$-th element or the top $`k`$ elements of the sorted array.

 ```C++ runnable